ocaml/ocaml.org/data/tutorials/language/0it_05_imperative.md

 2. Compute `2 * !r`
 3. Assign into `r`

 Remember the value of a semicolon-separated sequence is the value of its last expression.
-Grouping the first two steps suffice to fix the error.
-Usually, this is done using parenthesis.
-But surrounding by parenthesis or `begin … end` is the same.
-The latter is preferred to highlight expressions having side effects.
+Grouping the first two steps fix the error.
+Usually, this is done using parentheses, but surrounding it with `begin … end` works, too.
+The latter is preferred to highlight expressions that have side effects.

 **Fun fact**: `begin … end` and parenthesis are badly the same:
 ```ocaml